 Add the API key authentication policy and click OK to accept the default policy JSON.
 Note,

-The API key auth policy should usually be one of the first policies in your request pipeline, drag it to the top if you have multiple policies.
+your request pipeline, drag it to the top if you have multiple policies.

 If you test your route, you should get a 401 Unauthorized response

 In order to call your API, you need to configure an API consumer.
 Go to Settings > API Consumers.
 Click Add New Consumer

 Create a name for your identity - this will be the subject (or sub) that identifies the user when calling Zuplo.
 Add your own e-mail address to the Key managers field and add some JSON metadata - this is freeform (but must be valid JSON).
 This metadata will be made available to the runtime when a key is used to authenticate.

 3/ Go the the Developer Portal to get your key

 Find the URL for your Developer Portal - this is available on the Getting Started page in the Files tab.

 Navigate to your developer portal - you'll see a Sign In button.
 Click it and sign in, using the same e-mail you specified as the Key manager.